Thelymitra tigrina: Taxonomy and naming

 Thelymitra tigrina was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (tigrina) is a Latin word meaning "of tigers", referring to the colour of the flowers.

 Distribution and habitat

-The tiger orchid grows in dense scrub in near-coastal, winter-wet scrub.
+Tiger orchid grows in dense scrub in near-coastal, winter-wet scrub.
 It is found between Perth and Albany with a disjunct population near Esperance.

 Conservation

 Thelymitra tigrina is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.